locationtech/geomesa/docs/user/datastores/query_config.rst

 GeoMesa provides a limited compatibility mode, which allows for using a newer client version with an older distributed-runtime version, for back-ends that have a distributed installation.
-Currently only GeoMesa 1.3.7 on Accumulo is supported, with the compatibility flag ``1.3``.
-Only basic spatio-temporal queries are supported, without transforms or advanced options.
+Currently this is limited to GeoMesa 1.3.7 and 2.3.x, with the flags ``1.3`` and ``2.3``, respectively.
+Only certain basic queries are supported, without advanced options.

 ======================== ======================= ===========================
 Key                      Type                    GeoServer Conversion